yojivcs/twitter_clone/README.md

 A full-featured Twitter (X) clone built with the MERN stack (MongoDB, Express, React, Node.js) featuring real-time messaging, media uploads, and a responsive design.

+---

+## 🖼️ **Live Preview**

+**Below is a screenshot of the application in action:**

 ![Twitter Clone Screenshot](screenshots/home-dashboard.png)

+> **🎯 Main Showcase Image** - This is the primary screenshot that will be displayed prominently on GitHub

+**💡 Note:** Once you add the actual screenshot file to the `screenshots/` folder, GitHub will automatically display it here, making your repository look professional and engaging!

 ## ✨ Features